INPUT: Water, energy and chemicals

 Energy Consumption

-The leather production process requires both electrical energy to run the machines, and thermal energy to heat the process water and equipment.
+Leather production requires both electrical energy (to operate machinery) and thermal energy (to heat process water and equipment).

-In recent years, the Italian leather industry has significantly decreased the amount of energy used in the production process while at the same time working to increase the use of renewable sources within its supplies and the deployment of high-efficiency cogeneration plants.
+In recent years, the Italian leather industry has significantly reduced energy consumption per unit of production while increasing the use of renewable energy sources and high-efficiency cogeneration plants.

 Energy consumption